treeleafrnd/TextBox-for-handwritten-detection/README.md

 2. Download the Models trained on ICDAR 2013
 3. Modify the related paths in the "examples/TextBoxes/test_icdar13.py"
 4. run "python examples/test_icdar13.py"
+5. To multi-scale test, you should use "test_icdar13_multi_scale.py" and "evaluation_nms.m"
 ### Train
 1. Train about 50k iterions on Synthetic data which refered in the paper.
 2. Train about 2k iterions on corresponding training data such as ICDAR 2013 and SVT.